mdiller/dillerm.io/README.md

 A simple website built to showcase my projects

-This website is largely built using the data from my [resume](https://github.com/mdiller/resume) project.
+This website is largely built using the data from my [resume](https://github.com/mdiller/resume) project

+Constructed via Vue.js